feature-engine/feature_engine/docs/user_guide/selection/DropCorrelatedFeatures.rst

     [{'var_0', 'var_8'}, {'var_4', 'var_6', 'var_7', 'var_9'}]

-As well as the features that will be removed from the dataset:
+The features that will be removed from the dataset are also stored in an attribute:

 ..  code:: python